Bonny Lee Bakley: Celebrity obsession

 Bakley had a history of pursuing celebrities, with her friends and relatives describing her as "celebrity-obsessed."
 Tapes of Bakley's phone conversations reveal that she was starstruck and determined to marry someone famous.
 "Being around celebrities," she once said, "it makes you feel better than other people."

 In 1990, Bakley began pursuing singer Jerry Lee Lewis.
 Bakley eventually did meet Lewis and even became close friends with Lewis' sister, Linda Gail Lewis.
 In 1993, she claimed that the daughter she gave birth to, Jeri Lee, was Lewis' child.
 However, DNA tests later disproved her claim.
 After Jeri Lee's birth, Bakley decided to relocate to California.
 She left Jeri Lee with her ex-husband Paul to raise, but continued to financially support the child.

 In California, Bakley pursued other celebrities, including Dean Martin, Frankie Valli (Bakley claimed they dated when she was a teenager; Valli denied the claim), and Gary Busey.

-In 1991 she became interested in Christian Brando, the eldest son of Academy Award-winning actor Marlon Brando and former actress Anna Kashfi, who had become a media fixture when he was tried for the murder of his half sister's boyfriend, Dag Drollet.
-Brando pleaded guilty to the lesser charge of voluntary manslaughter and was sentenced to ten years in prison.
-While he was in prison, Bakley began writing him and sending photos.
+In 1991 she became interested in Christian Brando, the eldest son of Academy Award-winning actor Marlon Brando and former actress Anna Kashfi, who became a media fixture when he was tried for the murder of his half-sister's boyfriend, Dag Drollet.
+Brando pleaded guilty to the lesser charge of voluntary manslaughter and served five years in prison.

+While Brando was in prison, Bakley began writing him and sending photos.
 After his release in 1996, Brando and Bakley began a romantic relationship.
 In 1999, Bakley discovered she was pregnant and initially thought that Brando was the child's father.
-In June 2000, she gave birth to her fourth child, a daughter she named Christian Shannon Brando.
+In June 2000, she gave birth to her fourth child, a daughter she initially named Christian Shannon Brando.